10bo/covid-pass-harvester/README.md

 ## To-do

-* ✅ Implement ability to read QR code
+* ✅ Implement ability to read QR code.
-* ✅ Implement decoding of QR code data to a JSON object
+* ✅ Implement decoding of QR code data to a JSON object.
-* ⏳ New project logo.
+* ✅ New project logo.
+* ✅ Implement ability to continuously scan QR code on client-side web app.
+* ⏳ Implement client COVID status indication on web UI.
 * ⏳ Create admin web interface.
-* ✅ Implement ability to continuously scan QR code on client-side web app.
-* Implement client COVID status indication on web UI.
 * Implement server API endpoint which will accept QR data.
 * Implement ability for server to send result to database (MySQL or SQLite).
 * Improve popularity the project (social media etc.) and highlight benefits to businesses.